GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/poxis-user-has-valid-ssh-key-check.md

 weight: 3
 type: docs
 description: >
-  Verifies the existence of a valid SSH key for the specified local Poxis user on a (VM).
+  Verifies the existence of a valid SSH key for the specified local Proxy user on a (VM).
 ---

 **Product**: [Compute Engine](https://cloud.google.com/compute)\